My 2018 Promises

 - We’re Going to Need More Wine – Gabrielle Union

 I promise to run a 5k in under 30 minutes

 One of my favorite light-weight work-outs is to run with a nice view (specifically the beach).
 But I have never really challenged myself to run consistently for more than 2 miles.
 I usually do some time of interval circuit involving squats and lunges.
 This year I want to work on endurance.
 5k is a little over 3 miles.
 It has been a while since I have run 2 miles uninterrupted so this will take some training but I am up for the challenge.
 I’m already pretty obsessed with my Fitbit Charge and everything it does, but we will become even closer throughout this journey to 5k.

 I promise to start every week with a clean apartment

 I have a very unique cleaning personality.
-I tell my fiancé, when it comes to keep things clean, I’m zero or one hundred.
-There’s no inbetween.
+I tell my fiancé, when it comes to keeping things clean, I’m zero or one hundred.
+There’s no in-between.
 This means I’m either a slob or a neat freak.
 I’ve decided to do away with the slob.
 2018 is my year to form habits to make neat freak the permanent me.
 Every Sunday I will press the reset button on my apartment and start the week with the clean slate.
 My mind feels more at ease when the space around me is clean and organized.
 Keeping a tidy home will help my productivity and peace of mind.

 I promise to call family member or friend every week

 If you know me, you know I hate talking on the phone, so this is no small feat; however, my friends and family and scattered all over the place so losing touch with those I love has become way too easy.
-This is a promise to myself that I will pick up the phone at least once a week and call a friend or family member, just to say hi and see how they are doing.
+This is a promise to me that I will pick up the phone at least once a week and call a friend or family member, just to say hi and see how they are doing.
 It is very easy to get wrapped up in our individual lives as we all progress in different directions, but we should not forget about those who have helped shape who we are today.